prism-sh/examples/README.md

 ## Getting Started

 To get started, clone the repository and navigate to the example and language applicable to your team.
+Install dependencies with: `pnpm i` or `npm i`

 ## Contributing